We highly suggest a visit to the Rosie the Riveter WWII Home Front National Historical Park near San Francisco.

 This is the perfect park to take your daughters too and explain how history changed not that long ago for all of us.

+Pick up a Junior Ranger program at the visitor center and earn your junior ranger badge!
 The park offers a great Junior Ranger program that is designed for visitors five years and older.
 You can find out more information about the Junior Ranger program from the main desk.

 The park also offers great Ranger programs including a Richmond bus tour, movies that highlight life during World War 2, and so much more.